7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 • 아파트 (a-pa-teu) = apartment complex

-• 풀옵션 (pul-op-syeon) = rental with appliances included
+• 풀옵션 (pul-op-syeon) = furnished rental (often appliance-included)

 • 인터폰 (in-teo-pon) = intercom / door buzzer